torresf/ga-raytracer/README.md

-# gar
+# ga-raytracer
-Geometric Algebra Raytracer using c2ga and OpenGL
+Geometric Algebra 2D Raytracer using c2ga and OpenGL